VAT Control Statement (ʺVAT Listings e-formʺ)

-Selected entities (taxable persons registered for VAT) will be obliged to submit the so-called “VAT Control Statement” after 1st January 2016 (according to Articles 101c – 101i of Act no.: 235/2004 Coll., on VAT as amended, hereinafter “the VAT Act”).
+Selected entities (taxable persons registered for VAT) are obliged to submit the so-called “VAT Control Statement” after 1st January 2016 (according to Articles 101c – 101k of Act no.: 235/2004 Coll., on VAT as amended, hereinafter “the VAT Act”).

 Transactions which shall be declared in the VAT Control Statement:

-Domestic taxable supplies (CZ) or receipt of advance payment (lines 1, 2 or 25 of the CZ VAT return)
+Domestic taxable supplies (CZ) or receipt of advance payment from which liability to declare VAT arises (lines 1, 2 or 25 of the CZ VAT return)

 Special scheme for investment gold: